bowline90/And-Logging/README.md

 Step to use Android Logging Tool:

 1. Install all requirements
-2. Adding to path the folder where you download the tool
+2. Adding to environment path the folder where you download the tool
 3. Run `explore.py`

 ## Configuration